hoangsonww/Huong-Hua-Co-Website/README.md

 2. **Navigate to the Project Directory:**
    - `cd huong-hua-co-ltd-website`
 3. **Open the HTML Files:**
-   - Use any web browser to open HTML files.
+   - Run `npm install` to install the dependencies.
+   - Run `npm start` to start the development server.

 ## Configuration